Andrew Rosenblum

 The excessive sweetness of this seemingly guilt-free protein worries dietitian Danica Cowan.
 She says that the sweet taste of non-sugar sweeteners that do not actually deliver sugar can lead to more cravings.
 “Every time we try to find the perfect low-calorie, non-effective sweetener, we fall short.”

-However, Ryder says that because the body metabolizes brazzein as a protein, tasting sweetness won’t trigger cravings.
+However, Ryder says that because the body metabolizes brazzein as a protein, tasting sweetness will not trigger cravings.
 “As far as I know, there’s no definitive evidence that simply tasting sweet things leads to cravings like simple sugars do.
 The known side effects come from the metabolism of too many things themselves.”

 Ecological justification